f321x/lightningpicturebot/README.md

-# dalle2telegrambot
+# lightningpicturebot
-Telegram bot for Open AI Dalle 2 with Bitcoin Lightning payments
+Telegram bot for AI Image generation (Open AI Dalle 2, Stable Diffusion) with Bitcoin Lightning payments

 This is the first real thing i programmed, so please be careful using it and have a look at the code first.